anas-yousef/Asteroids-Game/README.md

 # Asteroids Game
- Play the Python version game of Asteroids
+ Play the Python version game of Asteroids.
+ # Run
  Run the file **asteroids_main.py**
  Use the arrow keys to move around, and space to fire